• Wiki-Amazon FBA

 Additionally, if you plan to conduct long-term business in Europe, it is recommended that you register for VAT to avoid potential risks and protect your listing.
 Our UK and German partners can help you with the VAT registration process.

-Q14: Do I need another freight forwarder in the U.S.A., the UK, or EUROPE?
+Q14: Do I need another freight forwarder in the importing countri?

 Q15: How do I set the "Ship from address" in Amazon Seller Central?
 Should it be the manufacturer’s or the freight forwarder’s address?
 What's the name I need to show?